-There may come a time when your loved one finds themselves in need of a home carer who can help to improve their quality of life as they face a life-limiting illness or condition.
+There may come a time when you or a loved one needs the support of a home carer who can help to maintain their quality of life as they face a life-limiting illness or condition.

 What is palliative care?

-This type of care should start as soon as it’s required – it can last as short as a couple of days up to 12 months or more.
+This type of care should start as soon as it’s required , some form of palliative care often begins directly after a terminal diagnosis, and it can last for up to 12 months or more.